nais/doc/docs/nais-application/migration.md

-# Migrate from GHCR to GAR
+# How to migrate from GitHub Container Registry (GHCR) to Google Artifact Registry (GAR)

 ## Introduction